Non-Anesthesia Dental Cleaning for Dogs & Cats

 K-9 Smiles has been providing teeth cleaning for 15 years to over 60,000 dogs and cats.
-We offer our low cost teeth cleaning services in over 100 locations throughout Colorado’s Front Range.
+We offer our low cost teeth cleaning services at pet stores, groomers, and doggy daycares throughout Colorado’s Front Range.

-We offer dog dental cleaning from Fort Collins down through the Denver metro area and continuing beyond Colorado Springs.
-We have a teeth cleaning clinic every day of the week with experienced technicians and veterinarians on-site.
+We have clinic locations from Ft.
+Collins down through the Denver metro area and continuing beyond to Colorado Springs.
+Our clinics run every day of the week with experienced technicians and veterinarians on-site.

 Anesthesia free means that your dog or cat will be awake for the teeth cleaning by our dental professionals.

-Low cost dog dental cleaning saves on high priced dog dental bills from invasive procedures.
+Low cost pet dental cleaning saves on high priced vet dental bills from invasive procedures.

-Have your dog’s teeth cleaned once a year to prevent periodontal issues that can arrise.
+Have your dog’s or cat’s teeth cleaned at least once a year to prevent periodontal issues that can arise.